Sean Feucht: Claims of political censorship

 Following the June 2020 concert in Minneapolis, Feucht stated on Twitter afterwards that he and senior Bethel pastor Beni Johnson were censored by Twitter and Instagram for sharing videos of the events and posting Bible verses.
 His posts were shared by Senator Josh Hawley who stated "Cancel culture meets #BigTech.
 Now @instagram is censoring a Christian worship leader who wants to post videos of praise and worship from places where there has recently been unrest."

 Political concerts

-In October 2020, a day before the nomination of Amy Coney Barrett to the Supreme Court, Feucht hosted a Let Us Worship gathering in front of the capitol.
-The gathering featured around 35,000 thousands people along with special guests such as Meredith Andrews, Senator Josh Hawley, Ricky Skaggs, and Jentezen Franklin.

-In September 2021, Feucht held a Let Us Worship memorial service for the September 11 attacks in Washington D.C., with former President Donald Trump giving a prerecorded address.
+In September 2021, Feucht held a Let Us Worship memorial service for the September 11 attacks in Washington D.C., with former president Donald Trump giving a prerecorded address.
 The following day, worshippers walked around the city praying at the White House, the Supreme Court Building, the Lincoln Memorial, and other landmarks.

+During the 2022 congressional elections, Feucht performed at campaign rallies in support of Kari Lake and Doug Mastriano.

+In early 2023, Feucht announced a "Kingdom to the Capitol" tour, co-sponsored by Turning Point USA.
+The purpose of the tour is to visit every state capital, with swing states being the focus in the 2024 election year.
+In response to this tour, dozens of religious leaders in the Pacific Northwest wrote a public letter denouncing him for "advancing LGBTQ+ bigotry in the language of religion."
+They were responding to Feucht's comments describing drag queens as "demonic, sick, [and] twisted" and arguing that they were "perverting the minds of children."
+The tour's last event will be held at the National Mall.

+ReAwaken America tour

 Feucht has been an active participant in the ReAwaken America tour founded by Clay Clark and sponsored by Charisma News.
+At the August 2022 tour event in Batavia, New York, Feucht denounced "gender confusion [and] sexual perversion" among young people.